 Materials in Eighteenth-Century Science: A Historical Ontology

 Ursula Klein is Senior Scholar at the Max Planck Institute for the History of Science in Berlin.
-She is the author of Experiments, Models, Paper Tools: Cultures of Organic Chemistry and the author or editor of a number of other books.
+She is the author of

 A history of raw materials and chemical substances from the late seventeenth to the early nineteenth centuries that scrutinizes the modes of identification and classification used by chemists and learned practitioners of the period, examining the ways in which their practices and understanding of the material objects changed.